hangit/AdobeAirPlugin/README.md

 	import com.hangit.nativeextensions.*;

-Your HangIt contact will provide you with an iOS SDK Key, Android SDK Key, or both, depending on the target platforms of your project.
+Your will need to create an account and login to https://portal.hangit.com to create an app and generate your App ID Key set below, depending on the target platforms of your project.
 Create a `HangItConfig` object that contains these values:

 		var config:HangItConfig=new HangItConfig()
 			.setAndroidKey("your android key goes here")